 Take in the views at the historic Timberline Lodge, a classic mountain hotel built in the 1930s, with carved railings and doors as well as other art from the period.
 Enjoy dinner at one of the lodge’s farm-to-table restaurants.

-Spend the night at The Resort at the Mountain in Welches.
+Spend the night at Mt.
+Hood Oregon Resort in Welches.

 Day 6: Mt.
 Hood to Oregon City